Souptacular/SoulForge/README.md

-# SoulForge Rewards Program<!-- omit in toc -->
+# SoulForge <!-- omit in toc -->

 ## 👋 Introduction

-[zkBankai](https://x.com/zk_bankai) is proud to introduce the SoulForge Rewards Program, designed to incentivize and reward innovative developers working on Plonky2, Plonky3, and Circom.
+[zkBankai](https://x.com/zk_bankai) is proud to introduce SoulForge, oriented to aid innovative developers working on Plonky2, Plonky3, and Circom.

-With a substantial reward pool of $100,000, this program aims to foster groundbreaking projects and solutions that advance the capabilities of Plonky2, Plonky3, and Circom by contributing innovative ways to solve privacy by implementing better zk solutions.
+With a current pool of $100,000, this program aims to foster groundbreaking projects and solutions that advance the capabilities of Plonky2, Plonky3, and Circom by contributing innovative ways to solve privacy by implementing better zk solutions.

 ## 🎯 Program Objective